 Contrary to popular belief, octopuses don’t have tentacles!
-In the world of cephalopods (squids, octopus, and nautilus), a tentacle has suckers only at the tip of its appendage whereas an arm has suckers along the entire length.
-Most Day Octopuses are four to five pounds with a maximum arm span of three feet.
+In the world of cephalopods (squids, octopus, and nautilus), a tentacle has suckers only at the tip of its appendage, whereas an arm has suckers along the entire length.
+Most day octopuses are four to five pounds with a maximum arm span of three feet.

-Males display light and dark stripes when trying to attract females.
-Mating only once in its yearlong lifetime, the male transfers sperm packages (spermatophores) to the female and then dies.
+Males display light and dark stripes when trying to attract females and mate only once in their yearlong lifetime.
+The octopus mating process involves the male transferring sperm packages (spermatophores) to the female and dying shortly after.
 The female lays strings of eggs on the ocean floor, fertilizes each egg with the male’s sperm, and guards them for four to six weeks.
 During this time, she slowly starves to death, eventually becoming food for her emerging offspring.